Rodgath/dilaz-demo-plugin/README.md

-# dilaz-demo-plugin
+# Dilaz Demo Plugin
-A sample plugin showing how to implement dilaz options panel and dilaz metabox in a WordPress plugin.
+A sample plugin showing how to implement dilaz panel and dilaz metabox in a WordPress plugin.